sriramko/Youtube-Block-Extension/README.md

 # Youtube-Block-Extension
 Will use natural language analysis to screen videos according to user instructions.
-Built for chrome.
+Built for chrome using WebExtensions API.